-Schardin was also a legislative assistant for Senator Byron Dorgan (D–ND) from 2009 – 2010, and helped Senator Dorgan set up his Center for Native American Youth at the Aspen Institute in 2011.
-Schardin founded a web design and software company at the beginning of the Internet boom in 1996 in Fargo, North Dakota that he helped grow over the next ten years into a team of 65 employees.
+Schardin was also a legislative assistant for former Senator Byron Dorgan, and helped Dorgan establish the Center for Native American Youth at the Aspen Institute in 2011.
+Schardin founded a web design and software company in 1996 in Fargo, ND that he grew to 65 employees in 10 years.
 A longtime radio host, he left Fargo in 2007 to cover the Iowa caucuses for Campaigns & Elections magazine.
-He then worked most of 2008 as an organizer in several states for Obama for America.
+He then worked in 2008 as an organizer in several states for Obama for America.

 Schardin graduated from Boston University with degrees in economics and political science